Skip to content

 Client → Server → Engine → Storage → Response

-2. Server: Validates the request
+2. Server: Validate request

-5. Response: Formatted results to client
+5. Response: Return to client